0xFableOrg/xchain/pages/direction.md

 of truth and no fraudulent upgrade (a social layer determination!) can prevent an honest node from interpreting these deposits "correctly".
 The same isn't true in the reverse direction (L2 → L1).

-Also note that some popular "light-clients" are not trust-minimized.
-For instance, light-clients that use the Ethereum light-client protocol rely on signatures from the light-client commitee which has [much weaker guarantees][altair] than the Ethereum consensus (but is much easier to verify).
+Also note that some popular "light clients" are not trust-minimized.
+For instance, light clients that use the Ethereum light client protocol rely on signatures from the light clients commitee which has [much weaker guarantees][altair] than the Ethereum consensus (but is much easier to verify).

 [altair]: https://prestwich.substack.com/p/altair